Print

 Main purpose

-The purpose of the PBL part of the course is to promote the students' competencies in cross-professional collaboration.
+The purpose of the PBL part of the course is to promote the students' competencies in collaboration between and across different disciplines that are part of a large infrastructure project.

 Knowledge

 The student is expected to achieve an understanding of other engineering capabilities during the completion of the project.
-The student must achieve knowledge and skills to plan and design renovation of infrastructure in urban areas.
+The student must gain an understanding of the connection with water management both upstream and downstream of the project area The student must achieve knowledge and skills to plan and design renovation of infrastructure in urban areas.

 Skills

-- Demonstrate an understanding for the complexity of an infrastructure renovation project.
+- Demonstrate an understanding of the complexity of an infrastructure project

-- Demonstrate the ability to communicate project results to the project owner.
+- Demonstrate the ability to communicate the project result to the client

-- Understand different forms of communication and act accordingly.
+- Understand different forms of communication and be able to act accordingly.

-- Give an account of the ethical considerations in the project work.
+- Explain ethical considerations in the project work

-- Reflect on the efficiency of knowledge sharing in the project group and the quality of the project work.
+- Reflect on knowledge sharing in the project group and the quality of the project work

-- Apply academic and technical writing style, report structure and plagiarism rules.
+- Apply academic and technical writing style, report structure, and rules for plagiarism.

 Competences

-- Demonstrate an understanding of the complexity of an urban infrastructure renovation project
+- Demonstrate an understanding of the complexity of an infrastructure project

-- Demonstrate the ability to communicate project results to the project owner.
+- Demonstrate the ability to communicate the project result to the client

-- Plan, structure and execute effective interdisciplinary collaboration.
+- Plan, structure and carry out effective interdisciplinary collaboration.

 - Reflect on knowledge sharing in the project group and with other groups.

-- Communicate and argue for the results of the project work and the project group's learning process in a structured way using academic concepts, both in writing, graphically, and orally.
+- Communicate and argue for the results of the project work and the project group's learning process in a structured way using academic concepts, both written, graphic and oral.

 - Argue for the choice of sources, methods and solutions based on a critical assessment.